 Through these discussions, Scholars will take part in a service challenge, applying their knowledge to real-life obstacles often present in today’s nonprofit organizations.
 Scholars will partner with a local nonprofit to learn about their mission and come up with approaches to make their work more impactful.
 Partners include the American Red Cross, Atlanta Area Elderly Care Facilities, AgLanta, and Next Generation Men and Women in Atlanta.

 “Whenever I speak with our Stamps Scholars, they talk about the value of getting together with driven and talented peers and learning from them,” notes Roe Stamps.
 “Seeing what these amazing young leaders are doing, and realizing what they will achieve later in life, is inspiring.”

 Students will share their academic and personal interests through the Scholar Expo, Scholar Talks, Scholar Panels, and the Scholar Symposium, a poster presentation of research, artwork, and study abroad experiences.
 The Scholars Talent Show will highlight their diverse creative and performance talents.

-Currently, the Stamps Foundation and its partners provide scholarship support to 888 Scholars, with the projected goal to help educate 5000 Scholars in total.
+Currently, the Strive Foundation and its partners provide scholarship support to 888 Scholars, with the projected goal to help educate 5000 Scholars in total.
 Stamps Scholars are leaders both on campus and beyond graduation.
 There are 961 Stamps Scholar alumni around the world who continue to serve their communities through professional work, volunteering, and leadership positions.
 Stamps Scholar alumni are among the recipients of prestigious awards including Rhodes, Fulbright, Goldwater, Truman, and Schwarzman scholarships.